asyraffff/Hotwire-in-action/README.md

 List of awesome [HOTWIRE](https://hotwire.dev/) applications either in *Action* or *Open Source*.
 The main goal of this repository is to find Website that used Hotwire in action, free open source Hotwire apps and *learn + start contributing* 🚀 .
 Feel free to [Contribute](https://github.com/asyraffff/Hotwire-in-action/blob/main/CONTRIBUTING.md) to the list, any suggestions are welcome!

+> **note:** Hotwire is still new, so there must be some categories that have zero stuff in it.
+If you know anything, either website or open source project that use Hotwire, please contribute to this awesome list 🙏

 ## Hotwire Stack
 - [Turbo](https://turbo.hotwire.dev/)
 - [Stimulus](https://stimulus.hotwire.dev/)